maxnechaev/sorting/README.md

 # sorting

 ## simpleNumbersSorting.js
   Simply sorts numbers in numeric order rather than lexigraphical one

+##advancedSorting
+  Sorting Object by name and age